MihaiZecheru/Python_Setup_Wizard/README.md

 # Python_Setup_Wizard
 Sets your computer up for python programming!
-Will download a variety of tools and applications for you, including AI, IDEs, and extensions
+Python Setup Wizard will download a variety of tools and applications for you, including AI, and plenty of IDEs!

+Python will be installed as well, just remember to click "Add to PATH" when the python installation window appears!